odoo/owl/README.md

 npm install
 ```

-## Tests
+## Main scripts

+### Testing

 ```
 npm run test
 npm run test:watch
 ```

-## Build code bundles
+### Building app

 ```
-npm run bundle:core
+npm run build
-npm run bundle:core:watch
+npm run minify
 ```

-## Demo page

-There are three main commands that can be used to play with the demo application:
+These commands will build the app in dist/app, and minify the js bundle

+### Developping

 ```
-npm run demo:build
-npm run demo:serve
-npm run demo:watch
+npm run dev
 ```

-- *demo:build* prepare a folder with all the static files compiled.
-It is
-  located in dist/demo
-- *demo:serve* simply starts a live-server pointing to the dist/demo (which will
-  also reload the page whenever the static files are changed)
-- *demo:dev* is a single command useful for developping: it will watch the
-  source files, recompile them as needed, starts a live-server.
+This will: build the app (without minification), then start a live-server with hot-reloading, and watch the file system to make sure
+that assets are properly rebuilt if necessary, and then reloaded.

 ## Notes